troyhill/SFNRC/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/SFNRC)](https://cran.r-project.org/package=SFNRC)

 The `SFNRC` R package supports integration and analysis of water quality and hydrology data in south Florida.
-The package is optimized for use on linux operating systems connected to the South Florida Natural Resources Center's intranet, conditions that provides command-line access to internal databases.
+The package provides an API for the South Florida Water Management District's DBHYDRO database.
+For users connected to the South Florida Natural Resources Center's servers, the package also provides direct access to DataForEver data.

 ## Install the package